MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 1. From the main menu, choose the option **Change service ports**.

-1. From the sub-menu, choose the port you want to update.
+1. From the submenu, choose the port you want to update.

 1. Enter the port number.